Not sure what it’s like working with a copywriter and voice-over artist?

 What about meetings?

 I can get all the information I need via phone, Skype or email check-ins.
-I find face-to-face meetings take time away from what I do best – writing.
+In-person meetings take time away from what I do best – writing!
 But if you really do want me to meet with you, I may need to charge for travel time and the meeting time, which I would include in my quote.